Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for modifying clock settings, mentions idempotency and dry-run, but does not explicitly state when not to use or provide alternatives to other tools.
+The description implies usage for setting clock values and mentions idempotency and dry-run, but does not provide explicit guidance on when to use this tool versus alternatives like get_system_clock for reading.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.